rswaty/cdlHugoMaster/content/authors/Mary/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Bachelor's in Environmental Studies & French
+  - course: Bachelor's in Environmental Science & French
     institution: Northern Michigan University
     year: